iworks/simple-revision-control/readme.txt

 == Changelog ==

+= 2.2.2 (2025-03-13) =
+* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to version 2.9.8.

 = 2.2.1 (2025-02-21) =
 * The build process has been improved.
-* The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.2.3.
+* Updated the [iWorks Rate](https://github.com/iworks/iworks-rate) module to version 2.2.3.
-* The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.9.5.
+* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to version 2.9.5.

 = 2.2.0 (2024-02-15) =
 * The security of deleting previous versions has been improved, normal entries should not be deleted from now on.
-* The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.1.6.
+* Updated the [iWorks Rate](https://github.com/iworks/iworks-rate) module to version 2.1.6.
-* The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.9.1.
+* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to version 2.9.1.

 = 2.1.3 (2023-11-20) =
-* The [iWorks Rate](https://github.com/iworks/iworks-rate) module has been updated to 2.1.3.
+* Updated the [iWorks Rate](https://github.com/iworks/iworks-rate) module to version 2.1.3.
-* The [iWorks Options](https://github.com/iworks/wordpress-options-class) module has been updated to 2.8.8.
+* Updated the [iWorks Options](https://github.com/iworks/wordpress-options-class) module to version 2.8.8.

 = 2.1.2 (2022-04-07) =
 * Fixed settings link on plugins page.
 Props for [tanohex](https://wordpress.org/support/users/tanohex/).